 Awards and Honors

-- Included on the 2018 Pennsylvania Super Lawyers Rising Stars list
+- Included on the 2018 and 2019 Pennsylvania Super Lawyers Rising Stars list

 Obtained arbitration award of over $1 million on breach of contract claim and successfully defended against claims by former employee, including breach of contract, fraudulent misrepresentation, and tortious interference with business relationships, for which former employee sought $6 million.